Gaspee affair: Incident

 On June 9, Gaspee gave chase to the packet ship Hannah but ran aground in shallow water on the northwestern side of the bay on what is now Gaspee Point.
 The crew were unable to free the ship, and Duddingston decided to wait for high tide to set the vessel afloat.
-Before that could happen, however, a band of Providence men led by John Brown decided to act on the "opportunity offered of putting an end to the trouble and vexation she daily caused."
-They rowed out to the ship and boarded it at the break of dawn on June 10.
-The crew put up a feeble resistance in which they were attacked with handspikes, and Lieutenant Duddingston was shot and wounded in the groin.
+Before that could happen, however, a band of Providence men in 18 boats armed with pistols, guns and clubs led by Abraham Whipple and John Brown decided to act on the "opportunity offered of putting an end to the trouble and vexation she daily caused."
+In an affidavit, one of the men testifies they were intent on burning the schooner.
+John Brown's brother Joseph was also in the boarding party.

+Their flotilla rowed out to the ship which was about 9 miles from Rhode Island and boarded it at 1 a.m. on the morning of June 10.
+The crew put up a feeble resistance in which they were attacked with handspikes, and Duddingston was shot and wounded in the groin.
+Duddingston requested to be allowed down to his cabin, and two surgeons were ordered to dress his wounds.
 The boarding party casually read through the ship's papers before forcing the crew off the ship and setting it aflame.
+Since Gaspee was burnt and did not explode, it is likely that her magazine's gunpower had been looted.

-A few days after being forced off the ship, Duddingston was arrested by a sheriff for an earlier seizure of colonial cargo.
-His commanding officer Montagu freed him by paying his fine and then promptly sent him back to England to face a court-martial on the incident.
+A few days after being forced off the ship, Duddingston was arrested for an earlier seizure of colonial cargo.
+His commanding officer Rear Admiral Montagu freed him by paying his fine and then promptly sent him back to England to face a court-martial on the incident, since there were not enough ships from which to form a court-martial at Boston.

-Joseph Bucklin was the man who shot Duddingston; other men who participated included Brown's brother Joseph of Providence, Simeon Potter of Bristol, and Robert Wickes of Warwick.